Code-Institute-Submissions/BitWise-Front-End_2/README.md

 - Ability to filter articles to meet needs.
 - Able to follow profiles.
 - Ability to filter profiles to meet needs.
-- Can provide profile info including competancy and experiance in programming languages.
+- Can provide profile info including competency and experience in programming languages.
 - Readable and aesthetically pleasing on all devices.
 - Able to recommend articles.
 - Can add multiple links to articles.